andreasabel/inCode/entry/you-could-have-invented-matrices.md

 ![f(\\mathbf{v})](https://latex.codecogs.com/png.latex?f%28%5Cmathbf%7Bv%7D%29 "f(\mathbf{v})").
 It could be anything!
 Right?
 Just a black box function?

-Actually, we can exploit its linearity and the fact that we're in a vector space with a basis to analyze the heck out of any linear transformation, and see that all of them actually have to follow some specific pattern.
+But, actually, we can exploit its linearity and the fact that we're in a vector space with a basis to analyze the heck out of any linear transformation, and see that all of them actually have to follow some specific pattern.

 Let's say that
 ![A(\\mathbf{x})](https://latex.codecogs.com/png.latex?A%28%5Cmathbf%7Bx%7D%29 "A(\mathbf{x})")